Autoscaling Pods with HPA

 kubectl top node

-where expected output shoudl be similar to,
+where expected output should be similar to,

 kubectl top node